linode/manager/GETTING_STARTED.md

 While in the root...
 1. Run `yarn` to install all root dependencies.
 2. Run `npx lerna bootstrap` to install all package dependencies.
-3. Run `npx lerna run start` to start a development server for all projects
+3. Run `npx lerna run start --parallel` to start a development server for all projects
-   * additionally, you can add a `--stream` flag to this command to see the output of the development server.

 Alternatively, you can run `yarn up` which runs all previous commands.